CUBRID/cubrid-manual/en/admin/admin_utils.rst

 .. option:: --log-page-size=SIZE

-	The **--log-page-size** option specifies the size of the log volume page.
+	This option specifies the size of the log volume page.
 The default value is the same as data page size.
 The minimum value is 4K and the maximum value is 16K.
 K stands for kilobytes (KB).

 	The value of page size is one of the followings: 4K, 8K, or 16K.
 If a value between 4K and 16K is specified, system rounds up the number.
 If a value greater than 16K or less than 4K, the specified number is used.